ivoa/cosmopterix/docker/mysql/README.md

 ```

-The entrypoint script saves deatils of the database configuration in a `/database.save` file inside the container.
+The entrypoint script saves details of the database configuration in a `/database.save` file inside the container.

 ```
     #